hazelfazel/tuersteher/README.md

 <h2>Install the Türsteher Driver (türsteher.sys)</h2>

 Make use of the driver_install.cmd script.
 If you want to install the driver manually first read the EULA and accept it.
 Then check the driver_install.cmd script for more details.
+Before you can start Türsteher you shall specify a proper tuersteher.ini in C:\Windows\.
+Without that .ini the driver will not load.

 <h3>Anti-Virus Warnings</h3>

-Maybe the browser or your below average AV warns you when you download Türsteher.
+Maybe your browser or your AV warns you when you download Türsteher or its components.
 This is a false-positive.
 We have been struggling to remove Türsteher from the blacklist of well known below average AV products.
 In many cases without success.
 Türsteher is no malware.
 Türsteher is no rootkit.
 Türsteher is not dangerous.
 It is just that below average AV companies that seem to dislike us.
-More and more serious IT magazines and IT Pros already postulate: If you use MS Defender you are very well protected.
-We say: If you supplement MS Defender with Application Whitelisting (like AppLocker or Türsteher), you are well prepared without any annual subscription fees.
-So what could be the cause for blocking Türsteher ....... hmmmmm ....... we don’t know ....... very difficult to imagine ....... 😉
+Why?
+Well, more and more serious IT magazines and IT Pros already postulate: If you use MS Defender you are very well protected.
+We say: If you supplement MS Defender with Application Whitelisting (like AppLocker or Türsteher), you are even better prepared.
+We all know that traditional AV vendors sturrgle on sells and no longer have high margins, so ask yourself, what could be the cause for blocking other's solutions ....... hmmmmm ....... we don’t know ....... very difficult to imagine ....... 😉

 <h2>Additional Services (may require a formal agreement, NDA)</h2>
 <ul>